workerbee22/frontend-nanodegree-mobile-portfolio/README.md

 #### Run as a hosted GitHub Page

-* open the site at
+* open the site at [My Github hosted page](https://workerbee22.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html)
 * select the Cam's Pizzeria link to examine the optimisations to this subpage
 * use this GitHub Page to verify PageSpeed Insights scores